Bountiful High School: Sports

-BHS competes in 5A sports including soccer, basketball, baseball, wrestling, volleyball, cross country, track and field, golf, tennis, swimming, lacrosse, and football.
-They share a rivalry with the Woods Cross High School Wildcats and the Viewmont Vikings.
+BHS competes in 5A sports including soccer, basketball, baseball, wrestling, volleyball, cross country, track and field, Mountain biking, golf, tennis, swimming, lacrosse, and football.
+They share a rivalry with the Woods Cross High School Wildcats and the Viewmont Vikings, most notably being the rivalry between the Woods Cross High School Wildcats.

-The Braves have a rich history in the student section supporting the athletics.
+The Redhawks have a rich history in the student section supporting the athletics.
 The section is commonly referred to as the BASS.
 The BASS has been featured on many television programs and social media outlets.

-The Braves won back-to-back state football championships in 2002 and 2003, and most recently won the Utah 5A state championship in 2024.
+The Redhawks won back-to-back state football championships in 2002 and 2003, and most recently won the Utah 5A state championship in 2024.
 They have also won three state baseball championships in 1981, 1988 and 2014.
 The boys' baseball team has generated many top players in the state, including back-to-back state MVPs Mark Shaffer (1991) and Brad Beck (1992).
 Its later 90s teams are said to have been some of its best led by all-state players such as Mike Miller, Zac Jacobs, Matt Shaffer and Nate Weese, who was drafted by the then Montreal Expos in 2002.

 The boys' soccer team has won a total of eight state championships, most recently in 2007, 2008, and 2013.

 The boys' basketball program at this school has historically been quite notable.
-Led by longtime coach Mike Maxwell, the Braves won the 1969, 1982, 1997, 2014, and 2015 4A state basketball title.
+Led by longtime coach Mike Maxwell, the Redhawks won the 1969, 1982, 1997, 2014, and 2015 4A state basketball title.
 Maxwell, who has been called a cheater for violating district rules against recruiting players from outside school boundaries brought probation and fines to the school after a UHSAA investigation showed he violated the rules.
 Maxwell's practice of inappropriate recruiting continued into the 2019–2020 season in which three of the five starters were from outside the school boundaries.

 The girls' basketball team won the 4A state championship for the 2015–2016 season, only having three losses.
-They also have three consecutive 5A state championships for the 2022-2023, 2023-2024 and 2024-2025 seasons.
+They also have three consecutive 5A state championships for the 2022–2023, 2023-2024 and 2024–2025 seasons.

-Bountiful won the girls' soccer state championship in 2000, 2003 and 2006.
+Bountiful won the girls' soccer state championship in 2000, 2003, 2006, and 2025.

 The girls' tennis team won the state championship in 2003 and 2004.

 The Mandonelles (drill team) have won first place at their region for 10 years in a row since 2008 and have won first place state competition in the years 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2017, and 2018.
 Their "seven-peat" streak was broken in 2016 with Bountiful placing third overall in the state competition.
 In 2025, the Mandonelles snapped a five-year state title drought and captured the 5A state championship.